vranystepan/container-basics/pt2/02_simple_service.md

     kubectl port-forward svc/app 8080:80
     ```

-    > please not the log messages, you have requested service
+    > please not the log messages, you have requested services's port
-    > but it's forwarding to the pod.
+    > but it's forwarding to the pod's port.

     and from the different shell: